 MBA – INSEAD, London Business School, Kellogg one year track, Cornell Johnson one year track, MIT Sloan one year track, ISB

-One-year vs two-year
+One-year or two-year MS

 One year programs are more intensive whereas two-year programs space out the curriculum at a more breathable pace.
 Time flies by in graduate school and one-year duration means that before you know it, the job hunt is on and you are about to graduate.
 Two-year programs are obviously more immersive and give you a chance to experience the culture, location and build better relations.
 One year programs do not have time for summer internships.